History of religion in China: Qing dynasty

-The Qing rulers portrayed the image of themselves as Buddhist sage rulers (wheel-turning kings), patrons of Tibetan Buddhism to maintain legitimacy for Tibetan Buddhists.
+The Manchu Qing rulers portrayed the image of themselves as Buddhist sage rulers (wheel-turning kings), patrons of Tibetan Buddhism to maintain legitimacy for Tibetan Buddhists.
 Mongol subjects also commonly referred to the Qing ruler as Bogda Khan, while Turkic Muslim subjects (now known as the Uyghurs) commonly referred to the Qing ruler as Chinese khagan.
 Tibetan Buddhism began in this period to have significant presence in China, with Tibetan influence in the west, and with the Mongols and Manchus in the north.

+In the Chinese rites controversy, the Jesuits reversed their previous accommodating stance on Chinese Catholics practicing ancestor veneration and other folk practices, deeming these as idolatrous practices.
+This resulted in tensions between the Vatican and the Qing court.
+As a result, the Kangxi Emperor, who had previously favored Jesuit missionaries, proscribed Catholicism.

 Following the British Empire's defeat of China in the First Opium War (1839–1841), China was required to permit foreign missionaries.
 The unequal treaties gave European powers jurisdiction over missions and some authority over Chinese Christians.
+In addition to extraterritorial rights, the unequal treaties required that missionaries be allowed to purchase property, establishes churches, hospitals, schools, and to proselytize.

 Later, many folk religious and institutional religious temples were destroyed during the Taiping Rebellion (1850–1871).
 It was organised by Christian movements which established a separate state in southeast China against the Qing dynasty.
 In the Christian-inspired Taiping Heavenly Kingdom, official policies pursued the elimination of Chinese religions to substitute them with forms of Christianity.
 In this effort, the libraries of the Buddhist monasteries were destroyed, almost completely in the Yangtze River Delta.

 As a reaction, the Boxer Rebellion at the turn of the century (1899–1901) would have been inspired by indigenous Chinese movements against the influence of Christian missionaries—"devils" as they were called by the Boxers—and Western colonialism.
 At that time China was being gradually invaded by European and American powers, and since 1860 Christian missionaries had had the right to build or rent premises, and they appropriated many temples.
 Churches with their high steeples and foreigners' infrastructures, factories and mines were viewed as disrupting feng shui and caused "tremendous offence" to the Chinese.
 The Boxers' action was aimed at sabotaging or outright destroying the infrastructure.